openeducation/Saasy/README.md

 Sassy is a Rails engine for monthly subscription-style SaaS apps.

-Example scenarios covered by Saucy:
+Example scenarios covered by Saasy:

 * I sign up for "Free" plan under new account "thoughtbot"
 * I am an admin and can be reached at "dan@example.com"